Muhammad540/Zap/README.md

 | `Add16` |
 | `Inc16` |

-`Inc16` adds 1 to a 16-bit value, exactly what the Program Counter needs each cycle.
+`Inc16` adds 1 to a 16 bit value, exactly what the Program Counter needs each cycle.

----

 ## Phase 2: Instruction Set Architecture